Manage Cody Context

 In this case, Cody's commands are disabled, and you cannot use them for context fetching.
 If you try running any of these, you'll be prompted with an error message.
 However, Cody chat will still work, and you can use it to ask questions.

-The demo shows what happens when you try to run commands due to the exclude
+The demo shows what happens when you try to run commands due to the exclude rules.

 - Both

-rules are specified
+includeandexcluderules are specified

-When making requests to third-party LLMs, Cody can use content from a repository if its name matches any of the include
+When making requests to third-party LLMs, Cody can use content from a repository if its name matches any of the include patterns and does not match any of the exclude patterns.
+Thus, the exclude rules filter only the repositories allowed by the include rules.
+For example,

 JSON{ "cody.contextFilters": { // All repositories starting with "github.com/sourcegraph/" are allowed "include": [ { repoNamePattern: "^github\\.com\\/sourcegraph\\/.+" } ], // except for "github.com/sourcegraph/cody-analytics" // and the ones containing "cody" in their name. "exclude": [ { "repoNamePattern": "^github\\.com\\/sourcegraph\\/cody-analytics$" }, { "repoNamePattern": ".*cody.*" } ] } }